Jamie-S2000/blackjack/README.md

 - To provide a fun game to the user.

 ### Lucid Chart and Other Planning
 The planning for this project was originally written in a notebook.
 This was to get a base of how the game would function and the different needs of the game.
-This was then made into a flowchart in order to map out how the game would work.
+This was then made into a flowchart to map out how the game would work.
 This became a massive help in organising the project and getting the game to run smoothly.
 Here is the flowchart used:
 ![Flowchat used in the development of the game](/assets/images/flow-chart.jpeg)